 PALFINGER Wheelchair Access Ramps and Lifts

-PALFINGER is based in north Germany and is part of the PALFINGER Group, a global market leader in production and sales of cranes.
+PALFINGER Tail Lifts GmbH, based in north Germany, is part of the PALFINGER Group, a global market leader in production and sales of cranes.

 PALFINGER’s product portfolio includes MBB MEDIRAMPE, MBB MEDILIFT and MBB TRAINLIFT.